Skip to content

 http_requests_total{job="api-server"}

-This returns the total number of requests that meet the label conditions at the current moment.
+This means returning the current total number of requests for all label conditions that are satisfied.

-For instant queries (Instant Query), it is based on instant vector logic and only uses one timestamp for the end time (endtime).
-To adapt to various use cases of Guance, the query engine will intelligently process the received data:
+For instant queries (Instant Query), it is based on the logic of the instant vector and uses only one end-time timestamp during querying.
+To adapt to various use cases of Guance, the query engine will perform intelligent processing based on the received data:

 • If identified as an instant query, the engine will use the end time of the time range (timerange) as the final query timestamp.

-• When determining the time window (step) for PromQL queries, the following priority order applies:
+• When determining the time window (step) of the PromQL query, follow the following priority:

-• If a time window is specified in PromQL (e.g., [5m]), then that window value is used as step.
+• If a time window (e.g., [5m]) is specified in the PromQL, use this window value as step.

-• If no window is specified, check if there is a time interval (interval) parameter; if so, use interval as step.
+• If no window is specified, check if there is an interval (interval) parameter; if so, use interval as step.

 • If there is no interval, use the time range (timerange) as step.